sichenn/Kumu/README.md

 Post processing effects made for Unity

 ## Features
-### Distance Chromatic Aberration (in development)
+### Distance Chromatic Aberration
-a chromatic aberration effect applied only on the focal point (in Spiderman: Into the Spiderverse)
+a chromatic aberration effect applied only on the focal point (similar to Spiderman: Into the Spiderverse)

 ### Kumu Blur
 #### Box Blur